 - Robert Price: Religious skeptic and author of many Cthulhu Mythos stories.

-- Ruthanna Emrys: The author of The Litany of the Earth and the Aphra Marsh.
+- Ruthanna Emrys: The author of the Aphra Marsh stories, including The Litany of Earth and Winter Tide.

 - Anna M. Pillsworth: The author of Summoned and Fathomless.